bullshag/ygoCGPTE/GDD.md

 - 2025-09-13: Verified chatScrollRect wiring and documented auto-scroll on login. — Codex
 - 2025-09-13: Enabled dynamic chat content resizing when new messages arrive. — Codex
 - 2025-09-13: Restricted chat view to 25 messages and resized scroll only on login/send. — Codex
+- 2025-09-13: Added popup window prefab and integrated into login screen for invalid credential messages. — Codex